-To sign up in person, print and fill out a Library Card Application form.
+To sign up in person, visit the library to fill out a Library Card Application form.
 If you would like, you can print it, fill it out, and bring it to the library.
 You can also apply online and we'll set up your card and let you know when it's ready for pick-up.
 When you come to get your card, you will need identification with your current contact details, such as a driver’s license, Ontario photo card, or a utility bill.

 The information collected for library cards needs to be updated every two years.
 Visit the library or call your local branch to renew your card.

 Teens can obtain a library card with a student ID card, official school letter, or report card.

 A parent/guardian must be present for a child to get a library card.

 Parents/guardians assume responsibility for materials checked out by children.

 Who Can Get a Card?

 Any resident of Stratford, St. Marys, Perth East, West Perth, Perth South or North Perth may obtain a Stratford Public Library Card FREE of charge.
 These locations are members of the Perth County Information Network and cards can be used at any public library in Perth County.

 SPL also has reciprocal borrowing agreements with other libraries in the area.
 This allows library customers from participating communities to receive borrowing privileges at our location.
 Communities included in this agreement are Huron County, Oxford County (with the exception of Woodstock), Region of Waterloo (with the exception of Kitchener, Waterloo, and Cambridge), Middlesex County (with the exception of London) and Wellington County (with the exception of Guelph).